sawduzt/weenus_ai/LOG.md

 ## 📋 TODO - November 12, 2025

 ### Bugs to Fix
-- [ ] **Streaming stops on page nav**: Fix chat streaming getting interrupted when switching away from ChatPage and back
+- [x] **Streaming stops on page nav**: Fix chat streaming getting interrupted when switching away from ChatPage and back ✅ FIXED
-- [ ] **Duplicate message on finish**: Remove split-second duplicate message when AI finishes (shows streamed + finished message twice)
+- [x] **Duplicate message on finish**: Remove split-second duplicate message when AI finishes (shows streamed + finished message twice) ✅ FIXED

 ### Features to Add
-- [ ] **Loading icon for thinking**: Add spinner/icon next to "crunching numbers" loading text
+- [x] **Loading icon for thinking**: Add spinner/icon next to "crunching numbers" loading text ✅ ADDED
-- [ ] **Per-chat parameter changes**: Add parameter adjuster next to model selector (below chat input) for quick tweaks without Settings
+- [x] **Per-chat parameter changes**: Add parameter adjuster next to model selector (below chat input) for quick tweaks without Settings 🔄 PARTIALLY DONE - UI exists, need to add more parameters and "save for this chat" button
 - [ ] **Model download tab**: New tab in Model Library for downloading models from Hugging Face or Ollama registry
 - [ ] **More bunny theming**: Expand Weenus personality throughout UI (empty states, messages, etc.)
 - [ ] **Button Functionality**: Add functionality to the 3 buttons at the bottom of the expanded sidebar

 ### UI/UX Improvements
-- [ ] **Settings menu refactor**:
+- [x] **Settings menu refactor**: ✅ DONE
   - Change "Save & Restart Ollama" to just "Save"
   - Add conditional popup after save if settings require Ollama restart (model path change, etc.)
   - Separate concerns: save config ≠ restart service
-- [ ] **General design language tweaks**
+- [x] **General design language tweaks**: 🔄 PARTIALLY DONE
-  - Change simple tick toggle boxes to smooth, nice looking 2 state toggle switches (notably in general settings)
+  - [x] Change simple tick toggle boxes to smooth, nice looking 2 state toggle switches (notably in general settings)
-  - Make the whole UI more lively, with animations for things sliding in and out, such as the sidebar or new messages
+  - [x] Make the whole UI more lively, with animations for things sliding in and out, such as the sidebar or new messages
-  - Try to mimic modern, neumorphism type ui, keep the pink themings
+  - [ ] Try to mimic modern, neumorphism type ui, keep the pink themings
   - Do not attempt to change UI layouts unless specified, ask before changing layout

 ### EXTRA